DG-InClass/CPSC-1520-E01-Sep-2025/Agenda.md

 ### Getting Back On Track

 1. 🕛 There are a few things I want to help everyone get set up on their computers so that we can all be on the same page.
 It all begins with your [*System Setup*](https://dgilleland.github.io/CPSC-1520/tutorials/0010/).
 Odds are that you have most of this stuff in place, but we'll double-check just to make sure!
-2. 📝 The next thing we'll get you set up with is your **Student Workbook**.
+1. 📝 The next thing we'll get you set up with is your **Student Workbook**.
 I'll give you that link in class and walk you through how and where to put it on your computer.
-3. 🏡 Self-Study/Review Tutorials
+1. 🏡 Self-Study/Review Tutorials

    I have a number of short tutorials that you can try out on my website.
 They each take about 30 minutes to complete, and they are chock full of important tidbits that you may not know about JavaScript.

    If you feel that a quick review would help, check these out.

    1. [Version Control](https://dgilleland.github.io/CPSC-1520/tutorials/0011/) - I encourage students to learn `git` from the command line, and this little tutorial is a great start.
 You'll also get a little bit of exposure to *Markdown* (which I'm sure you'll love more and more as you try it out 💖)!
-   2. [JavaScript Quickstart](https://dgilleland.github.io/CPSC-1520/tutorials/0001/) is a set of tutorials focused just on JavaScript (no HTML or CSS).
+   1. [JavaScript Quickstart](https://dgilleland.github.io/CPSC-1520/tutorials/0001/) is a set of tutorials focused just on JavaScript (no HTML or CSS).
 They range from 20 to 40 minutes to complete each, but if you just want to skim the instructions instead of writing things out, they are quicker to run through.

+1. Discovering where you were dropped off
+    - [ ] JavaScript modules (`import`/`export`)
+    - [ ] Flow-control
+    - [ ] Looping statements?
+      - [ ] `while`
+      - [ ] `do-while`
+      - [ ] `for`
+      - [ ] `for..in`
+      - [ ] `for..of`
+    - [ ] Arrays?

 ### Oct 29